US-China trade war in 10 dates

-Trump, who campaigned under the slogan "America First", announces tariffs of 25 percent on steel imports and 10 percent on aluminium from a number of countries in a bid to slash the huge US trade deficit.
+US President Donald Trump, who campaigned under the slogan "America First", announces tariffs of 25 percent on steel imports and 10 percent on aluminium from a number of countries in a bid to slash the gaping US trade deficit.

-The deficit reached $566 billion in 2017, of which $375 billion was with China, the world's biggest producer of steel and aluminium.
+The deficit reached $566 billion (507 billion euros) in 2017, of which $375 billion was with China, the world's biggest producer of steel and aluminium.

 - March 22: China ripostes -

-On the eve of the tariffs' application, Trump suspends them for several countries, but not China.
+On the eve of the application of the tariffs, Trump suspends them for several countries, but not China.

-Beijing responds with a list of 128 US products on which it says it will impose customs duties of 15-25 percent if negotiations with Washington fail.
+Beijing responds with a list of 128 US products, including pork and fruit, on which it says it will impose customs duties of 15-25 percent if negotiations with Washington fail.

 - April 3: new threats -

 Washington issues a list of $50 billion in Chinese imports set to be targeted by US tariffs -- including electronics, aircraft parts and medicine -- as a response to alleged theft of US intellectual property.

 Beijing responds with plans to hit imports of the same value, including soya, cars and aircraft.

 - May 19: signs of appeasement -